Dave's Travel Pages

 Getting your ferry tickets

-Allow plenty of time, as there are often long queues.
+Allow plenty of time if that is the case, as there are often long queues.
 All in all, you will need to be at the Piraeus port at least an hour (or even more) before your ferry is due to depart.

 Departing from Piraeus Port